jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 Here's how you set the repositories.

-1. CD to the root of the Python project.
+1.  'cd' into the root of the Python project.
 2. Run the**jf pip-config**,  **jf pipenv-config** or **jf poetry-configc** commands, depending on whether you're using the pip or pipenv clients.

 |     |     |